positively-charged/bcc/README.md

 __bcc__ is an ACS/ACS95/BCS compiler.

-BCS is mostly compatible with ACS, and provides many extra features, including the following:
+BCS is mostly compatible with ACS and provides many extra features, including the following:

 * Enumerations
 * Structures